MechanicOfTheSequence/nosedocs-new/ancient-sites-notes.md

 - in @[youtube](https://www.youtube.com/watch?v=r0kKrr4Q0fU) tina notes that sometimes the walls are smooth and other times that they show signs of these tool marks.
   - 1:58 these marks appear to be intentionally made in a mirrored fashion. additionally, on the roof there, it looks like there is a focal point in the centre.
 I theorise that places like even the osirion were never completed, or that's evidence of the tool they used to extract the stone (different from the one in the unfinished obelisk). however, these tool marks appear to be intentionally focusing something somewhere.
 - it's possible that the tool marks were actually created using some sort of acoustic or energetic signal. it appears that the rock has kind of chipped off, in a non-smoothe way, meaning that the rock chipped and fell away in parallel grooves. (which then had to be excavated).
+- in one of tina's videos, she mentions the cave (which have the tool marks), do not echo. this might be an indicator that these tool marks are designed to *dampen* the reflection of the signal, instead of shape it.
 - clearly this technique is not the same one as the one used in the unfinished obelisk